What Is Acne Fulminans?

 - Dapsone (anti-inflammatory)

-The researchers concluded that a combination of prednisolone and erythromycin is a viable treatment option during the early stages of acne fulminans and cystic acne, but isotretinoin should be added to establish long-term remission.
-As antibiotics in general are not effective, they should be employed as combination therapies.
+Researchers have concluded that a combination of prednisolone and erythromycin may be a viable treatment option during the early stages of acne fulminans and cystic acne, but isotretinoin should be added to establish long-term remission.

 - Hodgson, B. & Kizior, R. Saunders nursing drug handbook 2012.
 (W. B. Saunders Co., 2014)